Rock Springs massacre: Chronology

-At 7:00 a.m. on September 2, 1885, ten white men, in ordinary garb and miner's uniforms, arrived at coal pit number six at the Rock Springs mine.
+At 7:00 a.m. on September 2, 1885, ten American men, in ordinary garb and miner's uniforms, arrived at coal pit number six at the Rock Springs mine.
 They declared that the Chinese laborers had no right to work in a particularly desirable "room" in the mine; miners were paid by the ton, thus location was important to the miners.
 A fight broke out, and two Chinese workers at pit number six were badly beaten.
 One of the Chinese workers later died due to his injuries.
-The white miners, most of whom were members of the Knights of Labor, walked out of the mine.
+The American miners, most of whom were members of the Knights of Labor, walked out of the mine.

-After the work stoppage at pit number six, more white miners assembled near the town.
+After the work stoppage at pit number six, more American miners assembled near the town.
 They marched to Rock Springs by way of the railroad, carrying firearms.
 At about 10:00 a.m., the bell in the Knights of Labor meeting hall tolled, and the miners inside the building joined the already large group.
-There were white miners who opted to go to saloons instead of joining the gathering mob, but by 2:00 p.m., the saloons and grocers were persuaded by a Union Pacific official to close.
+There were some miners who opted to go to saloons instead of joining the gathering mob.
+By 2:00 p.m. the saloons and grocers were persuaded, likely by a Union Pacific official, to close.

-With the saloons and grocers closed, about 150 men, armed with Winchester rifles, moved toward Chinatown in Rock Springs.
+With the saloons and grocers closed, about 150 men armed with Winchester rifles moved toward Chinatown in Rock Springs.
 They moved in two groups and entered Chinatown by crossing separate bridges.
 The larger group entered by way of the railroad bridge and was divided into squads, a few of which remained standing on the opposite side of the bridge outside Chinatown.
 The smaller group entered by way of the town's plank bridge.

 Squads from the larger group broke off and moved up the hill toward coal pit number three.
 One squad took up a position at the pit number three coal shed; another, at the pump house.
 A warning party was sent ahead of the squads into Chinatown.
 They warned the Chinese they had one hour to pack up and leave town.
 After only 30 minutes, the first gunshots were fired by the squad at the pump house, followed by a volley from those at the coal shed.
 Lor Sun Kit, a Chinese laborer, was shot and fell to the ground.
 As the group at coal pit number three rejoined them, the crowd pressed on toward Chinatown, some men firing their weapons as they went.
-The smaller group of white miners at the plank bridge divided itself into squads and surrounded Chinatown.
+The smaller group of miners at the plank bridge divided itself into squads and surrounded Chinatown.
 One squad stayed at the plank bridge to cut off any Chinese escape.